 The term “polysubstance use” refers to the use of more than one addictive substance.
 It includes taking two or more substances together or within a short period.
-In many cases, it involves heroin used in combination with one or more different substances.
+In general, it involves heroin used in combination with one or more different substances.

-Mixing heroin with another substance can have unpredictable and potentially fatal consequences.
+Taking heroin together with another substance can have unpredictable and potentially fatal consequences.
 Here are the most common heroin combinations and the side effects they produce.

 Both heroin and alcohol depress the central nervous system, which is why this combination can be dangerous.
-According to the CDC, if a person is addicted to alcohol, they are twice as likely to become addicted to heroin and may use both substances together to enhance the effects.
+According to the CDC, if a person is addicted to alcohol they are twice as likely to become addicted to heroin.
+What’s more, they may both substances together to enhance the effects.